GlennVL-AP/cpp-programming-slides/slides/session_0_docker/index.md

 ---

-Using devcontainers will leave a bunch of docker containers on your system that can take up quite a bit of disk space.
+Using development containers will leave a bunch of docker containers on your system that can take up quite a bit of disk space.

 ---